 - Tell us a bit about Centre for Excellence and Financial Inclusion.

 CEFI was launched in April 2013, registered as an Association incorporated under PNG law and officially launched on 24th April, 2013 by the Hon Peter O’Neill.
-Members of the association include the Bank of PNG and Department of Planning and Monitoring and the Financial Services and Training institutions; the board members consist of the Department of Treasury and the Department of Community Development.
-CEFI was endorsed by PNG’s Executive Council as the industry apex organisation mandated to coordinate, advocate and monitor all financial inclusion activities in PNG.
-In this capacity, CEFI has been coordinating the implementation of PNG’s 1st National Financial Inclusion Strategy 2014-2015 and is currently facilitating the implementation of the 2nd National Financial Inclusion Strategy 2016-2020.
+Members of the association include the Bank of PNG and Department of Planning and Monitoring.
+The board members consist of the Department of Treasury and the Department of Community Development, representatives from Commercial Banks, Micro Banks, Savings and Loan Societies and the Institute of Banking and Business Management (IBBM).
+CEFI was endorsed by PNG’s National Executive Council as the industry apex organisation mandated to coordinate, advocate and monitor all financial inclusion activities in PNG.
+In this capacity, CEFI has drafted and implemented two national financial inclusion strategies(NFIS 2014-2015 and NFIS 201602020) and is currently drafting the 3rd National Financial Inclusion Strategy 2022-2016.
 It envisages creation of a robust financial sector which will reach people across the country and ensure all Papua New Guineans are financially competent and have access to a wide range of financial services that address their needs and are provided in a responsible and sustainable manner.
 CEFI’s mission is ‘Creating Financial Freedom’ that is to promote excellence in financial services, innovate delivery channels and facilitate financial education.

 - What is financial inclusion?

-Financial inclusion means that individuals and businesses have access to and can effectively use affordable financial products and services that meet their needs – payments, savings, credit and insurance – which are delivered in a responsible and sustainable way.
+Financial inclusion refers to individuals and businesses having access to and effectively use affordable financial products and services that meet their needs – payments, savings, credit and insurance – which are delivered in a responsible and sustainable way.

-CEFI recognises that expanding financial services can encourage the participation of more Papua New Guineans, especially those in rural areas and urban settlements, in development activities in both the formal and informal sectors of the economy, and that the benefits of growth and technology need to be widely shared.
+CEFI recognises that expanding financial services can encourage the participation of more Papua New Guineans, especially those in rural areas and urban settlements, in income generating activities in both the formal and informal sectors of the economy, and become part of the formal monetised economy thereby contributing meaningfully to the growth of the economy.

 - Why is financial inclusion important?

-Financial inclusion is important in the Papua New Guinea (PNG) context as 75% of the adult population do not have access to formal financial service.
+Financial inclusion is important in the Papua New Guinea (PNG) context as 75% of the adult population do not have access to formal financial services.
 Difficult geographies, lack of physical and social infrastructure, limited technological skills and know-how has created difficult challenges in the supply and access of financial services.
-As a result a large part of the low-income population, in particular rural people and women are financially ‘excluded’, as they lack access to financial services.
+As a result a large portion the low-income population, in particular rural people and mostly women are financially ‘excluded’, meaning they lack access to basic financial services.

-Consistent with PNG Government’s Vision 2050 for Wealth Creation, financial inclusion ensures that all people have access to a full suite of quality financial services, provided to them at affordable prices, in a convenient manner, and with dignity for clients.
-Financial services are delivered by a range of providers, most of them private, and reach everyone who can use them, including disabled, poor, rural and other often excluded populations.
+Consistent with the PNG Government’s Vision 2050 for Wealth Creation, financial inclusion aims to ensure all people regardless of status, age and gender have access to a wide range of quality financial services, provided to them at affordable prices, in a convenient manner, and on a sustainable basis.

-- What are the successes of CEFI from implementing the first financial inclusion strategy 2014-2015?
+- What are the successes of CEFI from implementing the first financial inclusion strategies?

-Since the launch of PNG’s First National Financial Inclusion and Financial Literacy Strategy, unprecedented progress in financial inclusion has been achieved.
-Between June 2013 and June 2016, more than 1.2 million new deposit accounts were opened at regulated financial institutions.
-In the same period, the percentage of adults with an account increased from 20% to almost 37%.
+Since the launch and implementation of the two National Financial Inclusion Strategies, unprecedented progress in financial inclusion has been achieved.
+As at March 2022 an aggregate of 3.6 million deposit accounts were held at regulated financial institutions with 1.2 million accounts belonging to women representing 33%.
+This is an increase of 2.5 million new accounts from 1.1 million accounts by December 2013.
 Financial access points in the country have grown by 56% in the last three years.